swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 ```

 ##### Retrieving initialized memory from an `OutputSpan`

 Once memory has been initialized using `OutputSpan`, the owner of the memory must consume the `OutputSpan` in order to retake ownership of the initialized memory.
 The owning type must pass the memory used to initialize the `OutputSpan` to the `finalize(for:)` function.
-Passing the wrong buffer is a programmer error and the function traps. `finalize()` consumes the `OutputSpan` instance and returns the number of initialized elements.
+Passing the wrong buffer is a programmer error and the function traps. `finalize(for:)` consumes the `OutputSpan` instance and returns the number of initialized elements.
+If `finalize(for:)` is not called, the initialized portion of `OutputSpan`'s memory will be deinitialized when the binding goes out of scope.

 ```swift
 extension OutputSpan where Element: ~Copyable {